rkshaon/django_instagram_clone/README.md

 # Django Instagram Clone

 ## Overview
 This project describes my expertise in Django.
-This is a pure clone of Image Sharing Social Media Instagram.
+This is a pure clone of `Image Sharing Social Media Instagram`.

 ## Functions
 * Authentication